LlamaFlowJs/LlamaFlowJs/apps/docs/docs/observability/index.md

 # Observability

-LlamaFlow provides **one-click observability** 🔭 to allow you to build principled LLM applications in a production setting.
+llamaflowjs provides **one-click observability** 🔭 to allow you to build principled LLM applications in a production setting.

 A key requirement for principled development of LLM applications over your data (RAG systems, agents) is being able to observe, debug, and evaluate your system - both as a whole and for each component.

-This feature allows you to seamlessly integrate the LlamaFlow library with powerful observability/evaluation tools offered by our partners.
+This feature allows you to seamlessly integrate the llamaflowjs library with powerful observability/evaluation tools offered by our partners.
 Configure a variable once, and you'll be able to do things like the following:

 - View LLM/prompt inputs/outputs